Bloody flag: Baucans / Bauccedillian (13th Century)

 The first use of red flags being used to signify a "fight to the death" or "no quarter" first appears in records of the 1290s.
-In combat, period ships in waters in Northern Europe flew a long plain red streamer from a ship's masthead, called the Baucans or Bauccedillian (now obsolete).
+In combat, period ships in waters in Northern Europe flew a long plain red streamer from a ship's masthead, called the Baucans or Bauccedillian.
 In one petition, a group of English sailors asserted that the Crown had no right to a share of the prize money earned from a Norman ship captured in 1293 because it had raised the Baucans.
 (Raising the streamer may have been a relatively novel practice at the time since the writers feel the need to explain it.)

 Baucans is considered to have been a direct ancestor of the later bloody flag.
 The size according to record was 30 yards (24.45 m) long by 2 yards (1.82 m) wide.

 Bloody flag / Flag of Defiance (17th Century)

 By the mid-17th century, the Baucans, now known as the Bloody flag or Flag of Defiance, etc, had evolved into a conventional maritime flag and was in widespread use.
 It was raised in cities and castles under siege to indicate that they would not surrender.
 "The red flag is a signal of defiance and battle," according to Chambers Cyclopedia (1727–41).

 In 1647, the bloody flag was included in Royal Navy instructions: ”[a]s soon as the Admiral shall hoist a Red Flag on the flagg staff at the fore- top - mast - head, and fire again, every Ship in the fleet is to use their utmost Endeavour to engage the enemy in Order the Admiral has prescribed to them”.
 This was in use until 1799 when it was dropped.
 During the late 17th century, English privateers had to fly red flags to distinguish their ships from the White Ensign flown by Royal Navy warships.
 Many of these privateers later turned to piracy and continued to use the red flag.
 By the American Revolutionary War, the bloody flag was only used by pirates.